Fierce Invalids Home from Hot Climates: Switters

-GhijioSwitters grew up in the Seattle area and was raised primarily by his grandmother, Maestra.
+Switters grew up in the Seattle area and was raised primarily by his grandmother, Maestra.
 His parents separated when he was young.
-His mother remarried and has a stepdaughter named Suzy.
+His mother remarried and has a stepsister named Suzy.

 When we first meet Switters he is 35 years old.
 He just came back from a mission and visited his grandmother Maestra in Seattle.
-He is obviously attached to her although she does not tolerate his mannerism.
+He is attached to her although she does not tolerate his mannerism.
 He does anything she asks of him, which is how he ends up in, as he puts it, "South too-damn-vivid America."

 Switters refrains from the more tedious routines of modern life, which he calls collectively "maintenance" - showering, shaving, primping of any kind, and though he has quite an appetite, especially for red-eye gravy, he can't abide to think of the process of excretion.
 He does not visualize his internal organs, nor their processes.
 Instead, he envisions his viscera as more of a white ball of healing light.
 While this may smack of New-Age mysticism, Switters himself is aware of his own self-deception while at the same time reveling in it.

 As presumably does any other member of a national intelligence office, Switters has a few secrets.
 His most private was his love of show tunes.
 In the crocodile-skin valise in which he keeps his laptop and his gun, he also has, in a secret compartment, a CD of Broadway tunes, which he listens to in both his darkest and most joyous moments.
 He is heard - or overheard - singing lines from one of Stephen Sondheim's most famous songs—"Send in the Clowns".

 His primary character trait is his obsession with innocence.
 He is willing to accept anything that anyone does, so long as it is pure - comes from that person's own experience and beliefs, as opposed to simply following orders, instructions, or creed.
 He cares little for the practice of religion, perceiving it as corrupt, but has studied the Bible, Qur'an, and various mythologies.
 The exception to this is Zen, which he practices vaguely for the most part, though he does practice zazen.

 Like many obsessions, his drive for innocence and purity spills over into his love life.
-Throughout the novel, he carries on a very flirtatious - and occasionally salacious - email dialog with his 17-year-old stepsister Suzy.
+Throughout the novel, he carries on a very flirtatious - and occasionally salacious - email dialog with his 16-year-old stepsister Suzy.
 After his visit to South America, he spends some time convalescing in Sacramento at his mother's house, a setting that puts him in dangerously close proximity to the object of his affection, who despite a bit of hesitation, returns her paramour's attention.

 Later in the novel, Switters falls in love with a 46-year-old nun, who despite her age, Switters finds just as pure as young Suzy.